ashdua06/testApiFramework/README.md

 5) model: It contains pojo classes for request and response
 6) testSetup: It contains classes to create testNg xml to run automation suite
 7) validators: It contains classes for response validation
+8) testData: Used json file as a source of test data and used dataprovider to run tests

 **Components in src/test/java/systemTesting**
 1) basePackage: It contains class to get test data from data source.
 2) testPackages: It contains test classes

 **What all framework supports**
 1) Reporting: Html Report generates in Report folder at the end of suite run.
-Report contains all assertions , request body , response body and exceptions in case of failures
+Report contains all assertions , request body , response body ,curl logging and exceptions in case of failures
 2) Logging: Log4J used to generate logs in logs folder
 3) Profiling: Used profiles to run test suite on different environment like TEST , UAT ,DEV
 4) testNg xml auto creation: testNg xml generates at the beginning during run time based on input parameters